 Construction work at the museum!

-The construction of the new main exhibition continues in December 2021!
+The construction of the new main exhibition starts in December 2021!

 Through the first half of 2022 we continue our work on a new permanent exhibition at Alta Museum.
 Our aim is to intensify local engagement with rock art, our world heritage sites, and Alta’s cultural inheritance, while remaining attractive for visitors.